phalcon-orphanage/docs/en/api/Phalcon_Logger.rst

 Class **Phalcon\\Logger**
 =========================

-Phalcon\\Logger is a component whose purpose is to create logs using different backends via adapters, generating options, formats and filters also implementing transactions.
+Phalcon\\Logger is a component whose purpose is create logs using different backends via adapters, generating options, formats and filters also implementing transactions.

 .. code-block:: php